chadwhittaker/chadwhittaker/README.md

 ### Hi there 👋

-- 👨🏼‍💻 I’m currently working on **Ambit** app!
+👨🏼‍💻 I’m currently working on **Ambit** app!
 This is by far my coolest project.
-- 📱 If you want to see the app, simply do the following:
+Feel free to check it out:
   1. Download **TestFlight** from Apple App Store from your iPhone
   2. Click this link: https://testflight.apple.com/join/vUpBiHa3
 ###### ...